AriFordsham/GHCWiki/type-functions-status.md

 **Current:**

-- Type checking of kind signatures & testing.
+- Test type checking of declarations of indexed types.

 ## Parsing and Renaming